Fresh Oysters.

 Like wine, oysters take on the flavour of their environment.

-Just as grape varieties can produce wildly different results depending on the soil, oysters develop differently depending on their environment.
+Just as grape varieties produce wildly different results depending on the soil, oysters develop differently depending on their environment.
 Growing sweet, delicate Mahurangi oysters to the size, taste and consistency treasured by both chefs and our loyal customers is no accident.

 “Sweet and plump, crisp and crunchy, salty and succulent, pick an adjective for the freshly shucked Mahurangi oyster in winter, and they all apply.”
 Oysters are affected by stocking density, nutrient density, water composition and temperature.
 We grow ours in the unpolluted waters of the Mahurangi Harbour, a perfect marine environment for pacific oysters to flourish.